noahehall/theBookOfNoah/databases/mongodb.md

           - e.g. blog posts with hundreds/thousands comments for each post
     - disadvantages
       - requires additional care to ensure redundant data does not produce invalid data overtime
+      - many-to-many (M:R) relationships require application-level joins
+        - a priori, there arent any db-level joins

 # statements